Belarusian Home Defence: Creation

-Dissolving
+Dissolution

-The BKA ceased to exist after Red Army regained control in the Byelorussian SSR.
+The BKA ceased to exist after the Red Army regained control in the Byelorussian SSR.
 Some BKA units retreated to the West and became the base for the creation of the Schutzmannschaft-Brigade Siegling.
 Many conscripts quietly went back home to their Belarusian villages.

-The BCR existed till late 1980s in the United States and president Radasłaŭ Astroŭski worked till 1960.
+The BCR existed until the late 1980s in the United States and president Radasłaŭ Astroŭski worked with it till 1960.
 Most of its members, as members of other organizations, received political asylum as immigrants.
-In April and May 1945, most of the BKA and SBM submitted to Russian Liberation Army surrendered to the western Allies.
-Later propagandists hold that the Belarusian Liberation Armies 1st personnel battalion in Berlin in fact was a reserve for the 30th Waffen Grenadier Division of the SS (2nd Russian).
+In April and May 1945, most of the BKA and SBM submitted to the Russian Liberation Army and surrendered to the western Allies.
+Later propagandists hold that the Belarusian Liberation Armies 1st personnel battalion in Berlin was in fact a reserve for the 30th Waffen Grenadier Division of the SS (2nd Russian).
 Eleven its officers, including Barys Rahula and others entered the 1st Grenadier Sturm Brigade SS "Belarus", formed in Nazi Germany; it was sent to the Battle of Monte Cassino, and acted against the II Corps (Poland) of General Władysław Anders (Anders Army).
 BKA soldiers were not trusted by the Germans, which explains why Russian Liberation Army formations weren't sent to the Eastern Front, and combat at Western Front.